Coca-Cola Europacific Partners Advances Share Buyback Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Coca-Cola Europacific Partners announced the repurchase of 53,581 ordinary shares as part of its share buyback program initiated in February 2025.
-This move, involving transactions on both US and London trading venues, is part of a broader strategy to repurchase up to EUR 1 billion of shares, potentially enhancing shareholder value and signaling confidence in the company’s financial health.
+Coca-Cola Europacific Partners announced the repurchase of 53,756 ordinary shares as part of its ongoing share buyback program, which aims to repurchase up to EUR 1 billion in shares.
+This strategic move is intended to enhance shareholder value and reflects the company’s commitment to returning capital to its investors.

 More about Coca-Cola Europacific Partners

-Coca-Cola Europacific Partners is a leading consumer goods company that produces, distributes, and sells popular beverage brands.
-It serves nearly 600 million consumers and supports over 4 million customers across 31 countries.
-The company is listed on major stock exchanges, including Euronext Amsterdam, NASDAQ, and London Stock Exchange, and is part of the NASDAQ 100 and FTSE 100 indices.
+Coca-Cola Europacific Partners is a leading consumer goods company that produces, distributes, and sells popular beverage brands to nearly 600 million consumers across 31 countries.
+The company leverages its multinational scale and local expertise to support over 4 million customers and is listed on major stock exchanges, including Euronext Amsterdam, NASDAQ, and the London Stock Exchange.

-For an in-depth examination of CCEP stock, go to TipRanks’ Overview page.